dscolby/CausalELM.jl/README.md

 </p>

 <p>
-CausalELM provides easy-to-use implementations of modern causal inference methods.
+CausalELM provides easy-to-use implementations of modern causal inference methods in a lightweight package.
 While CausalELM implements a variety of estimators, they all have one thing in common—the use of machine learning models to flexibly estimate causal effects.
 This is where the ELM in CausalELM comes from—the machine learning model underlying all the estimators is an extreme learning machine (ELM).
 ELMs are a simple neural network that use randomized weights and offer a good tradeoff between learning non-linear dependencies and simplicity.
 Furthermore, CausalELM implements bagged ensembles of ELMs to reduce the variance resulting from randomized weights.
 </p>

 <h2>Estimators</h2>